China and the U.S. produce more impactful AI research when collaborating together: Discussion

 Our study also contributes to another line of research that analyzes the mobility of scientists.
-In particular, some scholars have modelled this phenomenon \cite{deville2014career,james2018prediction,vaccario2021reproducing} and identified factors that influence scientists' migration decisions \cite{van2012science,franzoni2015international,appelt2015factors,azoulay2017mobility}, while others have focused on the impact of migration on scientists' careers \cite{jonkers2013research,scellato2015migrant,baker2015non,petersen2018multiscale} or countries' research activities \cite{doria2017quantifying,wagner2018openness,chinchilla2018global,verginer2020cities}.
+In particular, some scholars have modeled this phenomenon \cite{deville2014career,james2018prediction,vaccario2021reproducing} and identified factors that influence scientists' migration decisions \cite{van2012science,franzoni2015international,appelt2015factors,azoulay2017mobility}, while others have focused on the impact of migration on scientists' careers \cite{jonkers2013research,scellato2015migrant,baker2015non,petersen2018multiscale} or countries' research activities \cite{doria2017quantifying,wagner2018openness,chinchilla2018global,verginer2020cities}.
 Some of this work has focused on the mobility of scientists from specific disciplines, e.g., physics \cite{deville2014career,dyachenko2017internal,petersen2018multiscale}, economics \cite{baker2015non}, genomics \cite{huang2014mobility}, chemical engineering \cite{slavova2016learning}, life sciences \cite{azoulay2017mobility}, stem cell research \cite{levine2006research}, biology, chemistry, material science, and environmental science \cite{scellato2015migrant}.
 The mobility of AI scientists has only been considered very recently by AlShebli et al.~\cite{alshebli2022Beijing}, who constructed networks of inter-city AI citations, collaborations, and migrations.
 Using these networks, the authors quantified the role that different cities play in bridging East and West, and showed that Beijing's role surpasses that of all other cities combined, becoming a global hub for AI researchers.
 Moreover, the authors tracked the AI center of mass---the average geographic location of AI research activities---over the past three decades, and found that it has been drifting steadily towards Asia, with Beijing's gravitational pull increasing each year, suggesting an eastward shift in the tides of AI research.
+Our study complements this literature, showing that the majority of AI scientists moving to the U.S.\ come from China, and vice versa.
+Moreover, those who move continue to collaborate with scientists in the origin country.
+Our findings imply that the movement of AI scientists between the U.S.\ and China fosters fruitful collaborations that can be advantageous to both countries.